 Miary is a village situated less than 10 kilometers away from Toliara, in the south-east of the island.

 Be prepared for a bit of a bumpy road although it’s not the worst one and you don’t need a 4×4 in this case.
 Any taxi can bring you but don’t expect to be there in 10 minutes.
-We have to drive very slow with those road conditions.
+We have to drive very slowly with those road conditions.

 When you arrive, it’s on the right-hand side by the road.